Scholarships at Kansas Wesleyan University are a key resource to ensure access to a fantastic, private college experience at a reasonable price.

-This is a guarantee of $60,000 in undergraduate scholarships over four years ($15,000 per year).
-This scholarship is open to any graduate from a Kansas high school or home school, those who transfer from a college in Kansas or state resident.
+This is a minimum guarantee of $60,000 in undergraduate scholarships over four years ($15,000 per year).
+KWU guarantees this amount, at minimum, to any graduate from a Kansas high school or home school, those who transfer from a college in Kansas or state resident.

 Saline County Guarantee

-This is a guarantee of $70,000 in undergraduate scholarships over four years ($17,500 per year).
-Any high school/home school student who resides at an address in Saline County and is new to KWU is eligible.
+This is a minimum guarantee of $70,000 in undergraduate scholarships over four years ($17,500 per year).
+KWU guarantees this amount, at minimum, to any high school/home school student who resides at an address in Saline County and is new to KWU.

 Central Kansas Guarantee

 This is a guarantee of $70,000 in undergraduate scholarships over four years ($17,500 per year).
-Any high school or home school student who resides at an address in the following counties: McPherson, Ottawa, Ellsworth, Lincoln, Dickinson, Marion, Reno, Cloud, Harvey or Sedgwick is eligible.
+KWU guarantees this amount, at minimum, to any high school or home school student who resides at an address in the following counties: McPherson, Ottawa, Ellsworth, Lincoln, Dickinson, Marion, Reno, Cloud, Harvey or Sedgwick.

 Legacy and UMC Member Scholarships